Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - stack them alternating pre-peg foils, a heated press finalize the step
 - drilling of the *vias*
 - fabricating external layers, writing the schema
-- finisching by applying a protective coating
+- finishing by applying a protective coating

 After manufacturing the boards are tested to ensure that all the connections are working properly, this involve both optical inspection and electric inspections.
 After this we can proceed to the mounting step.
 For small boards and limited volumes it is done by hand, otherwise specific equipment is used.
 In any case the assembly requires the following steps:
 - solder paste dispensing
 - component placement
 - reflow
-  - increase the temperature to solder the components following a specific temperature profile.
+  - increase the temperature to solder the components following a specific temperature profile
 - inspection (look for misplaced components)
   - some fixes can be carried out by hand
 - wash up the flux residuals